-Part II of the Bill would provide for the office of the Data Commissioner and would contain twenty-two clauses.
+Part II of the Bill would provide for the Office of the Information Commissioner and would contain twenty-two clauses.

-Clause 7 of the Bill would establish the Office of the Data Commissioner.
+Clause 7 of the Bill would establish the Office of the Information Commissioner which shall be a body corporate.

-Clause 8 of the Bill would empower the President to appoint a person to be the Data Commissioner who would be an attorney-at-law with at least 10 years standing at the bar and experience and training in economics, finance, information security, technology, audit or human resource management.
-The clause goes on to provide that the Data Commissioner when appointed, would hold office for five years and may be reappointed.
-The Data Commissioner would be a corporation sole and is required to take and subscribe to an oath of office.
+Clause 8 of the Bill would empower the President to appoint a person to be the Information Commissioner who would be an attorney-at-law with at least ten years standing at the bar and experience and training in economics, finance, information security, technology, audit or human resource management.
+The clause goes on to provide that the Information Commissioner when appointed, would hold office for five years and may be reappointed.

-Clause 9 of the Bill would set out the powers of the Data Commissioner which include, inter alia, conducting audits and investigations to ensure compliance with the Act, ordering a public authority to cease collection practices or destroy collections of personal information that contravenes the Act and authorizing data matching by public authorities.
+Clause 9 of the Bill would set out the powers of the Information Commissioner which include, inter alia, conducting audits and investigations to ensure compliance with the Act, ordering a public authority to cease collection practices or destroy collections of personal information that contravenes the Act and authorizing data matching by public authorities.

-Clause 10 of the Bill would set out the functions of the Data Commissioner which include, inter alia, promoting the development of codes of conduct, promoting the adherence to good practices, disseminating information about the Act and monitoring compliance with the Act.
+Clause 10 of the Bill would set out the functions of the Information Commissioner which include, inter alia, promoting the development of codes of conduct, promoting the adherence to good practices, disseminating information about the Act and monitoring compliance with the Act.

-Clause 11 of the Bill would empower the President to also appoint a Deputy Data Commissioner to act in the absence of the Data Commissioner who would hold office for five years and have the same qualifications and experience as the Data Commissioner.
-The clause also empowers the President to appoint an acting Deputy Data Commissioner in the absence of the Deputy Data Commissioner.
+Clause 11 of the Bill would empower the President to also appoint a maximum of two Deputy Information Commissioners to act in the absence of the Information Commissioner who would hold office for five years and have the same qualifications and experience as the Information Commissioner.
+The clause also empowers the President to appoint an acting Deputy Information Commissioner in the absence of the Deputy Information Commissioner.

-Clause 12 of the Bill would provide for the removal or resignation of the Data Commissioner and Deputy Data Commissioner for cause including misconduct in relation to his duties or physical or mental inability to perform the responsibilities of the office of Data Commissioner.
-The clause also provides that the Data Commissioner may resign by letter addressed to the President.
+Clause 12 of the Bill would provide for the removal, or resignation of the Information Commissioner and Deputy Information Commissioner for cause including misconduct in relation to his duties or physical or mental inability to perform the responsibilities of the office of Information Commissioner.
+The clause also provides that the Information Commissioner may resign by letter addressed to the President.

-Clause 13 of the Bill would provide that section 141 of the Constitution will apply to both the Data Commissioner and the Deputy Data Commissioner.
+Clause 13 of the Bill would provide that section 141 of the Constitution will apply to both the Information Commissioner and the Deputy Information Commissioner.

-Clause 14 of the Bill would provide for the seal of the Data Commissioner and the use of the seal.
+Clause 14 of the Bill would provide for the seal of the Office of the Information Commissioner and the use of the seal.

-Clause 15 of the Bill would provide for the location of the Office of the Data Commissioner for the service of documents.
+Clause 15 of the Bill would provide for the service of documents.

-Clause 16 of the Bill would provide for the execution of documents by the Data Commissioner.
+Clause 16 of the Bill would provide for the execution of documents by the Information Commissioner.

-Clause 17 of the Bill would provide for staff of the Office of the Data Commissioner to be public officers or persons employed by the Data Commissioner as consultants, mediators or such other persons necessary to enable him to perform the duties of the Office of Data Commissioner.
+Clause 17 of the Bill would provide for staff of the Office of the Information Commissioner to be public officers or persons employed by the Information Commissioner as consultants, mediators or such other persons necessary to enable him to perform the duties of the Office of Information Commissioner.
 The clause provides for the preservation of rights of public officers who are seconded and the period of such secondment.
-Public officers may also be transferred to the Office of the Data Commissioner.
+Public officers may also be transferred to the Office of the Information Commissioner.
 The clause would also set out provisions for pensions for employees.

-Clause 18 of the Bill would empower the Data Commissioner to delegate to any person any of his powers, duties or functions subject to limitations or restrictions which he determines necessary, but only permits the Data Commissioner to delegate his responsibilities in respect of disclosures under sections 24 to 26 of the Freedom of Information Act to the Deputy Data Commissioner.
+Clause 18 of the Bill would empower the Information Commissioner to delegate to any person any of his powers, duties or functions subject to limitations or restrictions which he determines necessary, but only permits the Information Commissioner to delegate his responsibilities in respect of disclosures under sections 24 to 26 of the Freedom of Information Act to the Deputy Information Commissioner.

-Clause 19 of the Bill would provide for the designation and powers of inspectors.
+Clause 19 of the Bill would empower the Information Commissioner to appoint officers to be inspectors and the powers of the inspectors.